Understanding Power and Energy Utilization in Large Scale Production Physics Simulation Codes: Abstract

 \section{Abstract}

-Power is an often-cited reason for moving to advanced architectures on the path to Exascale computing.
-This is due to the practical concern of delivering enough power to successfully site and operate these machines, as well as concerns over energy usage while running large simulations.
-Since accurate power measurements can be difficult to obtain, processor thermal design power (TDP) is a possible surrogate due to its simplicity and availability.
+Power is an often-cited reason for the move to advanced architectures on the path to Exascale computing.
+This is due to practical considerations related to delivering enough power to successfully site and operate these machines, as well as concerns about energy usage while running large simulations.
+Since obtaining accurate power measurements can be challenging, it may be tempting to use the processor thermal design power (TDP) as a surrogate due to its simplicity and availability.
 However, TDP is not indicative of typical power usage while running simulations.
-Using commodity and advance technology systems at Lawrence Livermore National Laboratory (LLNL) and Sandia National Laboratory, we performed a series of experiments to measure power and energy usage in running simulation codes.
-These experiments indicate that large scale LLNL simulation codes are significantly more efficient than a simple processor TDP model might suggest.
+Using commodity and advanced technology systems at Lawrence Livermore and Sandia National Labs, we performed a series of experiments to measure power and energy usage in running simulation codes.
+These experiments indicate that large scale Lawrence Livermore simulation codes are significantly more efficient than a simple processor TDP model might suggest.

+This work performed under the auspices of the U.S. Department of Energy by Lawrence Livermore National Laboratory un\ der Contract DE-AC52-07NA27344.

 \keywords{HPC, \and energy \and power}